 IRVING, Texas -- Rob Ryan knew changes were needed for his defense after the 2011 season.

-"One of the most important aspects of coaching is to be able to make those kinds of adjustments," Cowboys owner/general manager Jerry Jones said.
+"One of the most important aspects of coaching is to be able to make those kinds of adjustments relative to is it too much," Cowboys owner/general manager Jerry Jones said.
 "How did we execute in his system?
-How [can we] adjust for better execution?
+How we can adjust for better execution?
 All of those areas he's made adjustments.
 You can say he's had more time, but I think that would have come no matter what. ...
 You might have had better execution if he had the full offseason the year before."

 Ryan decided he would keep his players in the base 3-4 scheme more often and make adjustments out of that formation.
 He didn't care if the Giants were going to challenge his secondary because he had confidence in his revamped unit.
 There were fewer tricked-up alignments and schemes weren't altered as often.
 The Cowboys used a 4-3 alignment just once against the Giants.